Structure and direct decay of Giant Monopole Resonances: Conclusions

 A major improvement of the method would be to include two-body correlations, like pairing interaction and collision terms.
-The latter are known to be responsible for the additional spreading width of giant resonances as well as a fragmentation of their strength function~\cite{Lac04}.
+Pairing correlations are expected to affect particle decay as compared to the independent particle picture~\cite{sca12}, in particular by enhancing the direct two-proton decay \cite{mar12}.
+The collision term is known to be responsible for the additional spreading width of giant resonances as well as a fragmentation of their strength function~\cite{Lac04}.
 They are also expected to modify the structure of the spectra of emitted nucleons by coupling 1p1h states to 2p2h.
-A first step would be to use the Extended-TDHF \cite{Won78,Ayi80,Lac99} or the time-dependent Density-Matrix~\cite{Wan85,Toy95,Ass09} formalisms.
+A first step would be to use the Extended-TDHF \cite{Won78,Ayi80,Lac99} or the time-dependent Density-Matrix~\cite{Wan85,Toh01,Ass09} formalisms.
 Because of computational limitations, spherical symmetry (and thus, only monopole vibrations) might be first considered.
+Realistic spectra of emitted particles could then be computed and compared to experimental data.
+However, the reconstruction of the strength functions from these spectra will be more complicated as the simple technique introduced here, i.e., introducing a shift of the single particle hole energy, is valid only for 1p1h contributions.
+Finally, one could analyze the hole structure of the remaining nucleus as well, using, e.g., similar techniques as in Ref.~\cite{sim10,sim11} to determine the particle number distributions for different $l$ and $j$ quantum numbers.